-The most natural and most common way to hack a website is using brute force attack.
-Hackers use brute force attack to gain access to a website.
+The most natural and most common way to hack a website is by using a brute force attack.
+Hackers use brute force attacks to gain access to a website.
 A ‘brute force’ attack is a sort of attack against a site to access the site by speculating the username and password, again and again.

-Brute force attack can be made using either human or bot.
+A brute force attack can be made either by a human or by using a bot.
 But most of the time hackers use bots because bots are capable of trying thousands of combinations every minute.

 To become satisfied with a brute force attack hackers need: